benjaminoakes/www.benjaminoakes.com/_posts/2018-01-16-NYC-sues-oil-companies-for-the-cost-of-adapting-to-climate-change.md

 ---
 layout: post
-title:  "NYC sues oil companies for the cost of adapting to climate change - Ars Technica"
+title:  "NYC sues oil companies for the cost of adapting to climate change"
 date:   2018-01-16
 ---